 3) the "configurationId" to the value identifying the network slice adaptation;

-b) shall include:

-1) the VAL group ID of the VAL group containing one or more VAL UEs; and

-2) the requested S-NSSAI;

-c) may include:

-1) the requested DNN;

-2) requested application requirements containing:

-- time window;

-- location criteria;

-- access type preference;

-- UE IP address preservation indicator; and

-3) the requested configuration cause;

-d) shall set the "Uri-Host" and "Uri-Port" Options to the URI identifying of SNSCE-S and the port information; and
+b) shall set the "Uri-Host" and "Uri-Port" Options to the URI identifying of SNSCE-S and the port information;

-e) shall send the request protected with the relevant ACE profile (OSCORE profile or DTLS profile) as described in 3GPP TS 24.547 [4].
+c) shall send the request protected with the relevant ACE profile (OSCORE profile or DTLS profile) as described in 3GPP TS 24.547 [4]; and

-6.2.2.5 SNSCE server CoAP procedure
+d) shall include the data type NwSliceAdptEvent as defined in clause 8.2.4.2.2.

 Upon receiving a CoAP PUT request, where the CoAP URI of the request identifies a network slice configuration as the network slice adaptation of one or more VAL UEs for a given VAL service as described in Annex B.2, the SNSCE-S shall determine the identity of the sender as specified in clause 6.2.1.2 to confirm whether the sender is authorized or not.
 If:

 a) the sender is not an authorized user, the SNSCE-S shall respond with a CoAP 4.03 (Forbidden) response message and avoid the rest of steps; or